NYPL/design-toolkit/docs/_sections/about.md

 ### Accessibility And Mobile First

-This toolkit is designed with accessibility and mobile use in mind first.
-All features should be available to all users in all devices.
-If you see something that does not conform to this goal, please [open an issue in Github](https://github.com/NYPL/design-toolkit/issues/new).
+This toolkit puts universal design and mobile use first.
+All features should be accessible to all users in all devices.
+We strive to conform to WCAG 2.0 AA standard.
+If you see something that does not conform to this goal and standard, please [open an issue in Github](https://github.com/NYPL/design-toolkit/issues/new).

 ### Installation